mvaudel/tutorials_deprecated/Expression_data/quantitative_proteomics.md

 File import
 -----------

 The MaxQuant report files are tab separated text files that can readily be imported in R as data frame.
 A data frame allows the convenient manipulation of large tables.
+Please download the file [*roteinGroups\_5cell-line-mix.txt*](https://github.com/mvaudel/tutorials/blob/master/Expression_data/proteinGroups_5cell-line-mix.txt) to your project folder.
+It should appear in the *Files* panel.

 ``` r
 proteinGroupsInput <- read.table(file = "proteinGroups_5cell-line-mix.txt", header = T, stringsAsFactors = F, sep = "\t")